masakioikawa0503/cdk-test-FsxOntap/README.md

   - SVM × 1
   - Volume × 2 (root volume is included)

-## After "git clone", run the following commands to create the resources in AWS CDK.
+## After "git clone", run the following commands to create the resources.

 - `npm install (or npm i)`
 - `cdk synth (or cdk diff)`